A point process on the unit circle with antipodal interactions: Introduction

+It is interesting to compare \eqref{antipodal asymptotics lol}, \eqref{lol16} and \eqref{lol15}.
+In particular, for the point processes (a) and (b), there are no fluctuations of order $\sqrt{n}$.

-Another difference between (b) and \eqref{new point process intro} is the following: for (b), there are some non-generic test functions for which the leading order fluctuations are not of order $n$, but of order $1$ or of order $o(1)$.
-In comparison, for \eqref{new point process intro}, the only scenario where the leading order fluctuations are not of order $n$ corresponds to the trivial case where $g$ is a constant.
+Another difference between (b) and \eqref{new point process intro} is the following: for (b), there are some non-generic test functions for which the leading order fluctuations around the mean are not of order $n$ (if $g(\frac{\pi}{2})=g(-\frac{\pi}{2})$), but of order $1$ or even of order $o(1)$.
+In comparison, for \eqref{new point process intro}, the only scenario where the leading order fluctuations are not of order $n$ corresponds to the trivial situation where $g$ is a constant, in which case there are no fluctuations at all.

 \paragraph{Conclusion.} In this paper, we studied the smooth linear statistics of \eqref{new point process intro}.
-We proved formula \eqref{asymp for moment generating function} concerning the leading order fluctuations of $\sum_{j=1}^{n}g(\theta_{j})$, and we conjectured a more precise formula in \eqref{asymp for moment generating function conj} about the subleading fluctuations.
+We proved formula \eqref{asymp for moment generating function} concerning the leading and subleading order fluctuations of $\sum_{j=1}^{n}g(\theta_{j})$.
 There are other problems concerning \eqref{new point process intro} that are also of interest for future research, for example: \begin{itemize} \item In this paper $\beta>0$ is fixed.
-The asymptotic formula \eqref{asymp for moment generating function conj}, if true, suggests that a critical transition occurs when $\beta \asymp n^{-\frac{1}{2}}$.
+The asymptotic formula \eqref{asymp for moment generating function} suggests that a critical transition occurs when $\beta \asymp n^{-\frac{1}{2}}$.
 It would be interesting to figure that out. \end{itemize}